Q: Who is eligible to apply?

 La Crosse Community Foundation welcomes grant applications from charitable organizations (i.e. 501(c)3 nonprofits, educational, and government organizations) serving La Crosse County residents.
 Grantseekers not attached to a qualified charitable organization may be able to use a fiscal sponsor*.
 Grants cannot be paid to individuals.

 We only support organizations that do not discriminate in their employment practices, volunteer opportunities, or delivery of programs and services on the basis of race, ethnicity, religion, gender, national origin, ancestry, age, medical condition, disability, veteran status, marital status, sexual orientation or any other characteristic protected by law.
 Applicants must attest to operating under an approved Non-Discrimination Policy as a part of the application.

 *A fiscal sponsor is another qualified entity that has entered into a relationship with a non-qualified entity to assist with a charitable project.
 When a fiscal sponsor is utilized, the Foundation recognizes the fiscal sponsor as our grantee, which means it is that organization’s ultimate responsibility to adhere to set grant guidelines and conditions and make sure grants funds are only utilized for the charitable purposes as awarded.

 Q: How often can qualified nonprofits apply?

 A: One request per funding cycle per organization is allowed.
-If a nonprofit is serving as fiscal agent or fiscal sponsor for another group, both are eligible to apply for different projects in the same funding cycle.
+If a nonprofit is serving as fiscal sponsor for another group, both are eligible to apply for different projects in the same funding cycle.
 All nonprofits are eligible to apply for a mini grant ($7,500 or less) each quarter.
-Standard grants (over $7,500) can only be awarded once per twelve month period for each the Community Giving Fund and Robert and Eleanor Franke Charitable Fund.
+Standard grants (over $7,500) and unrestricted grants can only be awarded once per twelve month period from each the Community Giving Fund and Robert and Eleanor Franke Charitable Fund.